Richard Pennefather (judge): Wife and children

 Pennefather employed the architect William Tinsley, later famous for his work in the United States, to rebuild Darling Hill.

 Early career

-He went to school in Portarlington, County Laois and then in Clonmel, graduated from the University of Dublin in 1794 and entered Middle Temple in 1792.
+He went to school in Portarlington, County Laois and then in Clonmel, graduated from Trinity College Dublin in 1794 and entered Middle Temple in 1792.
 He was called to the Irish Bar in 1795.
 He and his brother "the two Pennefathers" were among the leading practitioners in the Court of Chancery (Ireland), although Richard was generally regarded as a less gifted barrister than Edward.
 He became King's Counsel in 1816 and was appointed a Baron of the Court of Exchequer (Ireland) in 1821.
 He served on the Court for 38 years.

 Doneraile trials

 Background

 While the Crown's motives in prosecuting the Doneraile conspiracy trials have been questioned, many historians accept that there was a genuine conspiracy and that it formed part of a wider pattern of agrarian disturbance, which had begun with the Whiteboys organisation in the previous century.
 There is credible evidence of a plot to murder several unpopular landlords in the Doneraile area, notably Michael Creagh, the former High Sheriff of County Cork.
 In January 1829 a local doctor, John Norcott, was shot at, almost certainly by mistake for Michael Creagh.
 Several local landlords expressed their fears to the authorities that an uprising was imminent, and in April, two informers, Patrick Daly and his cousin Owen, came forward with evidence that at a fair in Rathclare, near Buttevant, a few days earlier, a number of men had entered a sworn agreement to kill several local landlords, including Michael Creagh.
 On foot of their evidence, 21 men were arrested and sent for trial.
 A Special Commission was set up to try them consisting of Pennefather and Mr. Justice Torrens, with John Doherty, the Solicitor General for Ireland, prosecuting.
 It sat in Cork City in October 1829.

 How much truth there was in the Dalys' testimony is difficult to determine.
 As Geoghegan remarks, it is likely that a few of the accused were guilty at least of the attack on Norcott, but that most of them were innocent of any crime.
 The danger, as in most conspiracy trials, was that no distinction would be made between the innocent and the guilty.
 That a major miscarriage of justice was averted owes a good deal to the eloquence of Daniel O'Connell but also to the integrity of the judges, Torrens and Pennefather.